cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 ...
 ```

-Now wait for the chain to reach the desired block height, which should take five more minutes, as per your parameters.
+Now, wait for the chain to reach the desired block height, which should take five more minutes, as per your parameters.
 When it has reached that height, the shell with the running `checkersd` should show something like:

 ```
 ...